 Ruby was convicted of four charges of aggravated child abuse, each with a sentence range of one to 15 years.
 She has to serve these consecutively, so she’ll spend at least four years behind bars.
 Because Utah law sets a limit of 30 years for consecutive sentences (except for life sentences or capital punishment cases), Ruby’s maximum sentence is actually 30 years, not 60.

 When she’ll be released is up to the Utah Board of Pardons and Parole.
 The process begins with the board holding what is known as an original hearing.
 Ruby’s original hearing is currently scheduled for December 2026.
 Before then, the board wants Ruby to attend cognitive behavioral therapy and have a mental health evaluation.
-Jennifer Yim, administrative director for the Utah Board of Pardons and Parole, tells Biography via email that these will be handled by the Department of Corrections.
+Jennifer Yim, administrative director for the Utah Board of Pardons and Parole, told Biography.com via email that these will be handled by the Department of Corrections.

 Come December 2026, Yim explains, there are a few possible outcomes for the original hearing: The board could set a parole date, schedule another hearing, or decide that Ruby will serve a full 30 years.
 If the parole or rehearing date is far in the future, or if she’s ordered to complete her full sentence, Ruby could request that the board review her case five years after the previous hearing.
-Yim tells Biography the original hearing could also result in “orders related to other aspects of incarceration, such as assessment and programming.”
+Yim told Biography.com the original hearing could also result in “orders related to other aspects of incarceration, such as assessment and programming.”

 If Ruby were to serve the maximum sentence of 30 years, her release date from prison would be August 30, 2053.